tianshang486/mysql/intl.en-US/RDS PostgreSQL Database/Account/Create an account for an ApsaraDB RDS for PostgreSQL instance.md

 1. Log on to the [ApsaraDB for RDS console](https://rds.console.aliyun.com/).

 2. In the left-side navigation pane, click **Instances**.
-In the top navigation bar, select the region where the target RDS instance resides.
+In the top navigation bar, select the region where your RDS instance resides.

     ![Select a region](https://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/en-US/8651559951/p36543.png)

-3. Find the target instance and click the instance ID.
+3. Find your RDS instance and click its ID.

 4. In the left-side navigation pane, click **Accounts**.